 Crying when talking to authority

 The emotions that cause tears to fall can take many forms: sadness, empathy, relief, stress, fear, anger, intense joy, and longing, to name just a few.
 Crying is a uniquely human response.
-All humans do it.
 Some scientists believe that crying evolved as a way of creating connection and as a way of letting others know that something is genuinely wrong.
-Humans are the only animals that cry and are also the only animals that can "fake" or hide emotional responses.
 Tears can signal real distress — they have a purpose.

 Similarly, observe your own internal thought patterns and emotions when someone is giving you critical feedback.
 The following thoughts could trigger tears: I am losing her or his approval.
 I am a total failure.
 She or he has lost respect for me.
 She or he no longer likes me.
-Sometimes, those feelings can become even bigger as you replay the interaction or anticipate further criticism.
+Sometimes, those feelings can become exaggerated as you replay the interaction or anticipate further criticism.
 Such thoughts can have consequences beyond the tears.
 Again, what emotions are coming up in these moments?
-Fear?
-Sadness?
-Anger?

-So what to do about it?
-During the times you will be interacting with people in authority, try to approach your tears with a sense of compassionate curiosity.
+So, what to do about it?
+By taking a position as an investigator, approach your tears with a sense of compassionate curiosity to get a sense of your internal world in these moments.
 Ask yourself gently, what is this about for me?
-The act of nonjudgmental self-observation could help alleviate the response or reduce the urge to cry enough that you won't have to do it in the moment.
+The act of nonjudgmental self-observation could help alleviate the response or reduce the urge to cry in the moment.
 Additionally, talking to a counselor may be helpful, too.
-If you are a Columbia student, you can see a counselor at CPS for free and if you are not a student, one option for sliding-scale therapy is through the Dean Hope Center at Teachers College, a training center for mental health counselors and psychologists.
+If you're a Columbia student, you can make an appointment to speak with a counselor at Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).